-Contractors passing the gateway criteria will only receive a Quality Payment if they meet one or more of the criteria listed in the table under the ‘Quality Payment criteria’ subheading below.
+Contractors passing the gateway criteria will only receive a Quality Payment if they meet one or more of the quality criteria listed in the table under the ‘Quality criteria’ subheading below.
 Therefore, meeting the gateway criteria will not, in itself, attract a Quality Payment; it is subject to how many of the quality criteria the contractor meets.

-NHS England has issued guidance on the gateway criteria.
+NHS England guidance

-Contractors passing the gateway criteria will receive a Quality Payment if they meet one or more of the criteria listed in the table below.
+Contractors passing the gateway criteria will receive a Quality Payment if they meet one or more of the quality criteria listed in the table below.
 DH has weighted these based on an assessment of the difficulty of achieving them and the benefit to patients for doing so, with each criterion being designated a number of points.

 The total number of points that each contractor can qualify for over the two reviews is 100.
 Three of the quality criteria, which account for 45 points between them, only need to be met once in the year and therefore can only be claimed for once at one of the two review points.